matbol/C---The-Programming-Language/ChapterOne/chapter1.md

 A function has to have a `return` statement, but it isn't mandatory to return a value.
 Typically (for example in the main function) if you return a zero, it stands for normal termination.
 A non-zero return value implies Error within the function.

+## 1.8

+Call by Value: Call a function with a copy of the input variables (local copy)

+Call by Reference: Call a function with the original variable (reference to original)

+Normally C-Functions are *called by Value*.
+But the usage of a Reference could be adopted by using the address of the variable (pointer).
+Other way round, the use of arrays in functions is as follows.
+The value passed to the function is the address of the start element.

+## 1.9

+>Every test line has at least one character; even a line containing only a newline has length 1.

+To know the length of an array as input parameter at a function is not necessary.
+It is only necessary to know in the upper level area.
+If the function should not return a value, use `void` as size-type of the function.

+A string in C-language ends up with `'\0'`.

 [^1]: End of File